rosmur/claudecode-best-practices/docs/index.md

 **This guide was written by Claude Code synthesizing the information contained in the sources listed below and following this [analysis prompt](../analysis-prompt.md).**

+{:toc}
+1. This ordered list will be replaced by the TOC

 ## 1. Executive Summary